indra-ehep/hgcal-tpg-fe/README.md

 # hgcal-tpg-fe

 ## Motivation
 Emulation of the Trigger Primitive Generation (TPG) by HGCAL frontend ASICS.

 ## Download and Setup
-Run the setup code to download additional dependencies and seup.
+Run the setup code to download additional dependencies and setup.
 This setup is prepared for lxplus machines.

 ```
 ./setup.sh